yaaminiv/yaaminiv.github.io/_posts/2016-12-13-Mini-Trypsin-Digestion.md

 #### **Added 25mM NH4HCO3 and methanol**
 - Pipetted 800 µL 25mM NH4HCO3 into each sample
 - Pipetted 20 µL HPLC grade methanol into each sample
+ - Did this step in the fume hood
 - Vortexed each sample gently to thoroughly mix solution

 #### **Added Trypsin**